neurodivergence/neurodivergence/README.md

 im very hesitant on interacting with people and would rather stick to circle of closed friends i have if im inactive for some time, its mental health issue

--16 dni unless youre here to vent, im open to talk
+-16 dni unless i consider you as a family mutually, im open to talk

 > anyways check out my art